1953 Philippine Senate election

-Elections for the members of the Senate were held on November 10, 1953 in the Philippines.
+Elections for the members of the Senate were held on November 10, 1953, in the Philippines.
 Incumbent President Elpidio Quirino of the Liberal Party lost his opportunity to get a second full term as President of the Philippines to former Defense Secretary Ramon Magsaysay of the Nacionalista Party.
 Quirino's running mate, Senator Jose Yulo lost to Senator Carlos P. Garcia.
 Vice President Fernando Lopez did not run for re-election and ran for the Senate instead, in which he emerged as the candidate with the most votes.
 This was the first time that an elected president did not come from the Senate.
 To further compound the Liberal Party's woes, they also failed to win any seats in the Senate in this election.

 The Citizens' Party and the Democratic Party caucused with the Nacionalistas to provide them the majority in the Senate.

+Electoral system

+Philippine Senate elections are held via plurality block voting with staggered elections, with the country as an at-large district.
+The Senate has 24 seats, of which 8 seats are up every 2 years.
+The eight seats up were last contested in 1947; each voter has eight votes and can vote up to eight names, of which the eight candidates with the most votes winning the election.

 Retiring incumbents

 All senators whose seats were up contested the election.